Unity-Technologies/2d-spriteshape-samples/Documentation/SpriteShape.md

 ## ![image alt text](images/image_5.png)

-Click the Create Range button under the Angle Ranges tool, or click anyway along the edge of the circle to create an angle range centered around the cursor.
+Click _Create Range_ under the Angle Ranges tool, or click anyway along the edge of the circle to create an angle range centered around the cursor.

 ![image alt text](images/image_6.png)